simmi30/lnd1/docs/wallet.md

 ## Unlocking a wallet

-Every time `lnd` starts up fresh (e.g. after a system restart or a version upgrade) the user-chosen wallet password needs to be entered to unlock (decrypt) the wallet database.
+Every time `broln` starts up fresh (e.g. after a system restart or a version upgrade) the user-chosen wallet password needs to be entered to unlock (decrypt) the wallet database.

-This will be indicated in `lnd`'s log with a message like this:
+This will be indicated in `broln`'s log with a message like this:

 ```text
 2021-05-06 11:36:11.445 [INF] LTND: Waiting for wallet encryption password.
 Use `lncli create` to create a wallet, `lncli unlock` to unlock an existing wallet, or `lncli changepassword` to change the password of an existing wallet and unlock it.